-27. Criminal Intelligence Systems
+28. Criminal Intelligence Systems

 Recipients using AHTF funds to operate an interjurisdictional criminal intelligence system must comply with operating principles of 28 C.F.R.
 Part 23.
-The recipient acknowledges that it has completed, signed, and submitted the Reviews and Certifications form with its award application certifying compliance with 28 C.F.R.
+By signing the Certification of Review and Representation of Compliance with Requirements in the application, the recipient assured the COPS Office that it will comply with the requirements of 28 C.F.R.
 Part 23.